MicrosoftDocs/learn/learn-pr/azure/review-azure-infrastructure-changes-using-bicep-pull-requests/includes/2-understand-branching.md

 When you build Bicep templates and work within a Git repository, all of your team's changes are eventually merged into the main branch of your repository.
-It's important to protect your main branch so that no unwanted changes are deployed to your production environment.
+It's important to protect the main branch so that no unwanted changes are deployed to your production environment.
 However, you also want your contributors to be able to work and collaborate flexibly, and to be able to try out ideas easily.

-In this unit, you'll learn about branching strategies, and how to protect your main branch.
+In this unit, you'll learn about branching strategies, and how to protect the main branch.
 You'll also learn how you can set up a review process for your branches.

-## Why do you want to protect your main branch?
+## Why do you want to protect the main branch?

-Your main branch is the source of truth for what gets deployed to your Azure environments.
+The main branch is the source of truth for what gets deployed to your Azure environments.
 For many solutions, you'll have multiple environments such as *Development*, *Quality Assurance (QA)*, and *Production*.
 In other scenarios, you might only have a *Production* environment.
-Regardless of how many environments you use, your main branch is the branch that your team members contribute to.
+Regardless of how many environments you use, the main branch is the branch that your team members contribute to.
 Their changes ultimately land on the main branch.

 A typical process might be the following: